Pack up and make your way to Madrid, one of Europe’s best cities, but first, check out the 15 best things to do in Madrid.

 Are you tired of going to a restaurant specializing in just one national cuisine?
 One of the best things to do in Madrid is to visit Mercado de San Miguel.

 A true magnet for foodies it draws in thousands of visitors every day.
 You should head here not only for the mind-blowingly wide choice of delectable food but also for its vibrant authentically best things to do in the Madrid atmosphere with great cocktails and wines.
-To add to this, keep in mind that the market is housed in a magnificent edifice made of intricately wrought cast iron and glass.

 Pay a visit to the Royal Palace of Madrid